GSA/digitalgov.gov/content/news/2022/01/2022-01-03-webinar-recap-key-takeaways-on-simplifying-hazard-communications-with-plain-language.md

 ---
 date: 2022-01-04 16:35:00 -0500
 kicker: Plain Language
 title: "Webinar Recap: Key Takeaways on Simplifying Hazard Communications With Plain Language"
-deck: Presentation by Danielle Nagele — National Oceanic and Atmospheric Administration (NOAA)
+summary: "An overview of the presentation by Danielle Nagele of NOAA at the 2021 Plain Language Summit.
+Learn how she and her team used feedback to decrease confusion and increase impact."
-summary: An overview of the presentation by Danielle Nagele of NOAA at the 2021 Plain Language Summit.
-Learn how she and her team used feedback to decrease confusion and increase impact.
+deck: "Presentation by Danielle Nagele — National Oceanic and Atmospheric Administration (NOAA)"
 # See all topics at https://digital.gov/topics
 topics:
   - cx